aws-samples/amazon-rekognition-custom-ppe-detection-with-custom-labels/README.md

 ### Option 1: Prepare and train with unstructured images

-This option allows you drag and drop images that have not been catorized/labeled; for instance, a large crowd in an image or multiple people within an image.
-This option first uses Amazon Rekognition Labels Detection to obtain bounding boxes of each person's coordinate and crop the person within the image and then prepares the data for you to label.
+This option allows you drag and drop images that have not been categorized/labeled; for instance, an image with a large crowd.
+This option first uses Amazon Rekognition Labels Detection to obtain bounding boxes of each person's coordinate and to crop the person within the image.
+Then it prepares the dataset (cropped images) for you to label.
 The animated GIF below demonstrates the steps to prepare the training dataset.
-Once the preparation is done, use Option 2 (described below) to upload and train your Custom Labels model.
+Once the preparation is done, use Option 2 (described below) to upload and train a Custom Labels model.

 ![Training with unstructured images](./deployment/images/training-option-1.gif)

 __

 ### Option 2: Prepare and train Custom Labels with structured/labeled images
-If you have already prepared your training dataset (people already cropped and labeled), choose this option to upload your labeled training dataset by drag and drop person who wears **vest** to the **vest area** and person who doesn't wear vest to the **novest area**.
+If you have already prepared your training dataset (people already cropped and labeled), choose this option to upload your training dataset by drag and drop images where people wear **vest** to the **vest area** and people who don't wear vest to the **novest area**.
 Then, create and train a Custom Labels model.
 The animated GIF below demonstrates the steps.

 ![Training with structured, labeled images](./deployment/images/training-option-2.gif)

 __

 ## Analysis Workflow
-Once your Custom Labels model is trained and is running, you can start analyzing image(s) by dropping images into the web portal.
+Once the Custom Labels model is trained and is running, you can start analyzing image(s) by dropping images into the web portal.
 The analysis process is designed to run concurrently; thus, you can drop one image or a collection of images at once.
 See the animated GIF below:

 ![Analyzing images with your Custom Labels model](./deployment/images/analysis.gif)